Battle of Khoy (1478)

-The battle of Khoy is considered to be the decisive battle between the sons of Uzun Hasan, Sultan Khalil and Sultan Yaqub, which ended the battle for the throne on August 14, 1478.
-Although the battle began with the victory of Sultan Khalil, it ended with the victory of Sultan Yagub and Sultan Khalil was killed.After entering Tabriz, Sultan Yaqub decided to pardon most of Khalil's supporters.
+The Battle of Khoy is considered to be the decisive battle between the sons of Uzun Hasan, Sultan Khalil and Sultan Yaqub, which ended the battle for the throne on August 14, 1478.
+Although the battle began with the victory of Sultan Khalil, it ended with the victory of Sultan Yaqub and Sultan Khalil was killed.
+After entering Tabriz, Sultan Yaqub decided to pardon most of Khalil's supporters.

 Background

-After the death of Uzun Hasan in 1478, his eldest son Sultan Khalil soon arrived in Tabriz, delivered a sermon in his name, struck a coin and was proclaimed ruler.
+After the death of Uzun Hasan in 1478, his eldest son Sultan Khalil soon arrived in Tabriz, delivered a khutbah in his name, struck a coin and was proclaimed ruler.